TRAIN HARD

 GOAL: Create good training habits to prevent penalties or disqualification and to improve your scores.

-SET-UP: Establish which direction is downrange and which is up-range and note the 180-degree plane.
-In a competition, you should never point your rifle up-range (break the 180-degree plane).
-Use three sets of two targets.
+SET-UP: Note the 180-degree plane.
+Use six targets (three sets of two targets).
 Position the first set of targets toward the front of the range.
 Position the second set of targets behind the first set to prompt movement around the first set.
 Position the last set of targets around a corner or barrier.
+Make sure the targets are set up so you don’t break the 180.
 Load two magazines with two dummy rounds each.
-Configure the rifle [Safety selector “SAFE” magazine “LOADED” chamber “ROUND CHAMBERED”].
-Have the second magazine on your person to preform a reload.
-Have a friend or family member assist with the shot timer if possible.
+Configure the rifle [Safety selector SAFE, magazine LOADED, round CHAMBERED].
+Have the second magazine on your person or staged at the reload location to perform a reload.

-STANDARDS: As you raised the rifle, did you switch the safety selector to fire?
-As you transitioned, did you did you use the safety switch?
-Did you engage all four targets?
-Did you re-engage the safety as you lowered the rifle?
-Were you safe and deliberate in all your actions.
-Is the chamber empty?
+STANDARDS: 1.
+As you raised the rifle, did you switch to FIRE?
+2. As you transitioned, did you use the safety switch?
+3. Did you engage all six targets?
+4. Did you re-engage the safety as you lowered the rifle each time?
+5. Did you complete the reload as you moved from the second set of targets to the third?
+6. Were you safe and deliberate in all your actions.
+7. Did you properly unload and show clear?

-PURPOSE: Learn how to set up for multi gun events.
+PURPOSE: Learn how to set up for multi gun events and learn how to improve your scores by combining steps and eliminating unnecessary tasks.

 SET-UP: Use two sets of 3 targets in two rows 15ft – 30ft away.
 Position each set of targets about 15 ft away from each other.
 You will use your rifle and a pistol for this drill.
-Load one magazine with two dummy rounds for your pistol and one for your rifle.
-Load and chamber a round for both the rifle and the pistol.
-Switch both to “SAFE.”** Place the pistol on a table in front of you.
+Some pistols have a safety selector and some do not.
+Load one magazine with two dummy rounds into your both rifle and pistol.
+Chamber a round for each and switch to “SAFE.”
+Place the pistol in your holster or on a table in front of you.
+Hold the rifle at the low ready.

-STANDARDS: As you raised the weapons, did you properly use the safety selector(s)?
-As you transitioned, did you did you use the safety selector(s)?
-Did you engage all targets?
-Did you re-engage the safety as you lowered the weapons?
-Were you safe and deliberate in all your actions?
-Are the weapons unloaded and clear?
+STANDARDS: 1.
+As you raised the weapons, did you properly use the safety selector(s)?
+2. As you transitioned, did you did you use the safety selector(s)?
+3. Did you engage all targets?
+4. Did you re-engage the safety as you lowered the weapons?
+5. Were you safe and deliberate in all your actions?
+6. Are the weapons unloaded and cleared?

 MASTERY: Performing this sequence correctly in under 10 seconds ten times in a row.